jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 Intel Drivers are much easier to install on Linux, with many distributions including them by default.
 If you do not need CUDA for other applications, it is highly recommended that you stick with Intel Graphics on Linux.

+### Servers without GPUs

+Not having a GPU is **NOT** recommended for Jellyfin.
+The following specs are provided for reference only, for software tone-mapping 4K content to SDR:

+- CPU: AMD Ryzen 9 5950X, Intel Core i7-12700K or better
+- RAM: 16GB

 ### Low Power Servers

 For users with expensive power or running servers on battery power: